 From working with all these businesses, we know what the 10 elements in any great business plan.
 Providing a comprehensive assessment of each of these components is critical in attracting lenders, angel investors, venture capitalists or other equity investors.

 Get started with a title page that includes your company name, logo and contact information, since interested readers must have a simple way to find and reach out to you.
 After that be sure to include the 10 parts of a business plan documented below.

 What are the 10 Key Components of a Business Plan?

 The 10 sections or elements of a business plan that you must include are as follows:

 The executive summary provides a succinct synopsis of the business plan, and highlights the key points raised within.
 It often includes the company’s mission statement and description of the products and services.
 It’s recommended by me and many experts including the Small Business Administration to write the executive summary last.

 The Executive Summary provides a succinct synopsis of the business plan, and highlights the key points raised within.
 The Executive Summary must communicate to the prospective investor the size and scope of the market opportunity, the venture’s business and profitability model, and how the resources/skills/strategic positioning of the Company’s management team make it uniquely qualified to execute the business plan.
 The Executive Summary must be compelling, easy-to-read, and no longer than 2-4 pages.

-2. Company Analysis.
 This section provides a strategic overview of the company and describes how the company is organized, what products and services it offers/will offer, and goes into further detail on the company’s unique qualifications in serving its target markets.
 As any good business plan template will point out, your Company Analysis should also give a snapshot of the company’s achievements to date, since the best indicator of future success are past accomplishments.

 This section evaluates the playing field in which the company will be competing, and includes well-structured answers to key market research questions such as the following: